 5.1 Employees of NDSU are often requested to provide professional expertise as consultants to private agencies, governmental (state and national) agencies, industries, or individuals for which they receive remuneration or retainer fees.
 In general, the following policies must be followed when participating in consulting activities.
 For purposes of this policy, teaching a course or teaching a substantial portion of a course for another educational institution or other business or organization shall be treated as consulting and governed by this policy.
 This policy applies to both teaching in person or by means of an electronic communication.

 5.1.1 Consulting by employees in areas related to their academic discipline may be performed only after prior approval by the line of administration through the appropriate Vice President.
-For example, faculty need the approval of the chair, dean, and Provost/Vice President of Academic Affairs.
+For example, faculty need the approval of the chair, dean, and Provost.
 In addition, those faculty with a major Experiment Station or Extension Service appointment also need the approval of the appropriate Director and the Vice President for Agriculture and University Extension.
 Employees with full-time Agricultural Experiment Station positions (e.g., branch stations) or full-time, off-campus Extension appointments, approvals are required from the appropriate Director and Vice President for Agriculture and University Extension.
 Staff would need the approval of the appropriate Vice President.
 Vice Presidents and members of the President's staff require the approval of the President.
 Decisions for such approval will depend upon the nature of the employment responsibility to the University and the conditions of employment.
 Approval may only be granted for periods up to the maximum of one year.
 Approval must be sought each year if any activity extends beyond the one year maximum.

 5.1.1.1 Any consulting agreement which attempts to assign ownership rights in intellectual property or provides that the ownership rights will belong to a third party and which arise in an area related to the employee's academic discipline or work at the University must be submitted for review and approval by the University.
 The reason is to protect the interests of the University in any employee invention or other discovery.
 Unless otherwise expressly authorized, employees have no authority to assign any ownership rights in any invention or discovery which may arise out of or relate to their work at the University or the use of any University property or equipment.